hmemcpy/hmemcpy.com/source/_posts/2013-01-30-turning-old-and-busted-asynchronous-code-into-new-asyncawait-enabled-hotness-with-taskcompletionsourcet.md

 title: 'Turning old and busted asynchronous code into new async/await-enabled hotness with TaskCompletionSource<T>'
 date: 2013-01-30T22:38:36+00:00
 ---
-While working with a client to create a new version of their software, one of the tasks was creating a service that talked to a hardware laser tracker, a device which allows tracking certain points (*targets*) over a large distance.
+While working with a client to create a new version of their software, one of the tasks was creating a service that talked to a hardware laser tracker, a device which allows tracking certain points (*targets*) over a large distance.

 <!-- more -->